Posture

 Decreased or inappropriate motion in joints causes improper distribution of forces and increased stress on that area, eventually creating excess wear and tear.
 This in turn can contribute to a vicious cycle of injury, compensatory muscle & ligament tension/strain, nerve irritation and inflammation.
 Abnormal proprioception occurs, and the nervous system no longer senses abnormal movement “patterns” due to improper feedback.
 Adaptation & altered tissue memory occurs – the result is “bad posture” as well as decreased range of motion, and eventually degenerative (arthritic) change in the involved area(s).

-How can Chiropractic help?
+How can Chiropractic help POSTURE?

 ASSESSMENT